-- Assays for the remaining holes are expected over the coming weeks. - On receipt of all the remaining assays, these results will be included in an updated MRE, with a target to substantially increase the maiden MRE of 10.2Mt @ 0.18% Tin at a 0.10% Tin cutoff. - Drilling is aimed at increasing the size and confidence of the resource to allow for Mine Scoping Studies to be completed on a 'critical mass' resource over the coming months.
+- Assays are pending for the diamond drilling component of 4 holes for a total of 947.8m of the Resource Expansion Program.
+These results are expected in the coming weeks. - On receipt of all the remaining assays, these new results will be included in an updated MRE, with a target to substantially increase the maiden MRE of 10.2Mt @ 0.18% Tin at a 0.10% Tin cutoff. - Drilling is aimed at increasing the size and confidence of the resource to allow for Mine Scoping Studies to be completed on a 'critical mass' resource.